fmalmeida/ngs-preprocess/docs/config.rst

     three_prime_clip_r1 = 0                               // Number of bases to ALWAYS clip from 3' (read 1) end, despite base qualities
     three_prime_clip_r2 = 0                               // Number of bases to ALWAYS clip from 3' (read 2) end, despite base qualities
     quality_trim = 20                                     // Quality threshold for trimming
-    lighter_execute = false                               // Tells whether or not to execute lighter correction step lighter_kmer = 21                                     // Which k-mer to use in lighter correction.
-Check Ligther's manual (https://github.com/mourisl/Lighter) lighter_genomeSize = 0                                // Tells lighter the expected genome size for correction of reads lighter_alpha = ''                                    // Lighter alpha parameter.
+    lighter = false                               // Tells whether or not to execute lighter correction step lighter_kmer = 21                                     // Which k-mer to use in lighter correction.
+Check Ligther's manual (https://github.com/mourisl/Lighter) lighter_genome_size = 0                                // Tells lighter the expected genome size for correction of reads lighter_alpha = ''                                    // Lighter alpha parameter.
 Rule of thumb: (7/C) where C is coverage.
-                                                          // If left blank, Lighter will automatically calculate the best value. flash_execute = false                                 // Tells whether or not to merge paired reads with FLASH
+                                                          // If left blank, Lighter will automatically calculate the best value. flash = false                                 // Tells whether or not to merge paired reads with FLASH

     /*